What is Crowdfunding?

 Types of Crowdfunding

-There are five major types of crowdfunding, each one with various features, appeal, and rewards for backers.
-Crowdbase is currently offering Equity, Debt, and Real Estate crowdfunding.
+There are four major types of crowdfunding, each one with various features, appeal, and rewards for backers.
+Crowdbase is offering investment-based crowdfunding, which is Equity and Debt crowdfunding.

 Equity-based crowdfunding is growing in popularity because it allows startup companies to raise money without giving up control to venture capital investors.